 But, is that what they really use the data for?

 This is the question that has been asked and answered by the EU, and why in May 2018 a new European privacy regulation called GDPR was enforced and permanently changed the way you, as a business, collect, store and use customer data.

-In a study of more than 800 IT and business professionals that are responsible for data privacy at companies with European customers, Dell and Dimension Research found that 80% of businesses know few details or nothing about GDPR.
+In a study of more than 800 IT and business professionals that are responsible for data privacy at companies with European customers, AIIM found that more than 50% of businesses know little or nothing about GDPR.